siefkenj/IBLODEs/book/typst/modules/module9.typ

 - How to use _linearization_, the process of finding an affine approximation to a system of differential equations, to analyze the equilibrium solutions of non-linear systems of differential equations.
-- When using linearization to study equilibrium solutions is appropriate.
+- When to use/not use linearization to study equilibrium solutions.

 We have a complete theory, based on eigenvalues, for classifying the equilibria of systems written in matrix or affine form.
 Unfortunately, most equations that come from real-world models cannot be